State of the Cloud for Service Providers

 Do you know whether to migrate apps to the cloud?

 It would probably be more appropriate to say “when” to migrate apps to the cloud.

-Reading the Forrester report, it becomes clear that what is occurring is a dis-integration of application from processor, from network, from platform, from data and from storage.
+What’s occurring is a dis-integration of applications from processors, networks, platforms, data and storage.
 When each of these components is separated by layers of abstraction or containerization, the opportunity to achieve interoperability rises.
-The challenge here is to avoid sacrificing by introducing latency when achieving this interoperability.

 Will you become a developer?

-One of the concerns expressed by many SPs when discussing the commoditization of the infrastructure business is that all that will be left to them will be to become application developers.
+One of the concerns expressed by many service providers when discussing the commoditization of business for IT infrastructure is that all that will be for them to do is become developers for cloud applications.
 This is simply not the case.
 Service providers have always been in the business of moving data from place to place.
 The transition is an exciting one filled with opportunity.
-SPs will now also be far more responsible than ever for also moving applications from place to place.
+Service providers will now also be far more responsible for incorporating the cloud into their regular services.